idlefox-studio/chatGPTTS/README.md

 chatGPTTS - beta

 Human:
-whats on your mind?
+whats on your mind\?

 AI:
-I am thinking about how to best manage my day so I can make the most of my time and be productive.
+I am thinking about how to best manage my day so I can make the most of my \time and be productive.
 ```